docker/compose/docs/django.md

     myapp_web_1 | Starting development server at http://0.0.0.0:8000/
     myapp_web_1 | Quit the server with CONTROL-C.

-And your Django app should be running at port 8000 on your docker daemon (if you're using boot2docker, `boot2docker ip` will tell you its address).
+Your Django app should nw be running at port 8000 on your Docker daemon (if you're using Boot2docker, `boot2docker ip` will tell you its address).

 You can also run management commands with Docker.
 To set up your database, for example, run `docker-compose up` and in another terminal run:

     $ docker-compose run web python manage.py syncdb

-## Compose documentation
+## More Compose documentation

 - [Installing Compose](install.md)
 - [User guide](index.md)